 For step by step instructions (including screenshots) see the connecting to UniSA VPN page.

-For step by step instructions (including screenshots) see the install macOS f5 BigIP Edge Client page.
+For step-by-step instructions (including screenshots) see the install macOS f5 BigIP Edge Client page.

 For step by step instructions (including screenshots) see the disconnecting from UniSA VPN page.